Decawave/uwb-apps/apps/openThreadApp/README.md

 $
 ```

-### 2. Build the new bootloader applicaiton for the DWM1001 target.
+### Build and load the bootloader applicaiton for the DWM1001 target.

 (executed from the mynewt-dw1000-app directory).